 |October 3, 2024

 These dates are subject to change.

 You will be notified in writing if APEGS requires you to undertake up to a one-year probation period.
 You will be required to submit work experience for your probationary period.
 You must submit two six-month work experience reports during that year.
-You may apply to attend the Law and Ethics Seminar and write the Professional Practice Exam during the probation year.
+You may apply to write the Professional Practice Exam during the probation year.